 The Maryland stores announced Friday will open in Catonsville, College Park, District Heights, Hagerstown, Lanham and Waldorf plus Nottingham, northeast of Baltimore.

 Consumers could benefit from the competition.
-According to a 2017 price check of 20 items from Jefferies Financial Group researchers, Lidl was 3% than Aldi and 9% cheaper than Walmart, the nation's largest grocery retailer.
+According to a 2017 price check of 20 items from Jefferies Financial Group researchers, Lidl was 3% less expensive than Aldi and 9% cheaper than Walmart, the nation's largest grocery retailer.

 On Wednesday, Lidl and Boxed.com, an online retailer that specializes in home delivery of bulk items, announced a partnership for Lidl customers in Georgia and New York that includes fresh meat and produce, Forbes magazine reported.
 The agreement is expected to expand to other states.